Your hotel can be a part of your guest’s happiness by taking just a little extra effort to make your guests feel at home during the holidays

 Prepare Early to Make Your Guests Feel At Home During the Holidays

-By using a Pre-Arrival Request form, you can check in with your guests before they arrive for their stay and see if there is anything that they might need or if they have questions.
+By using your mobile guest app, you can check in with your guests before they arrive for their stay and see if there is anything that they might need or if they have questions.
 You can help your guests take care of last-minute holiday shopping needs or make dinner plans.
 During the holiday season, most shops and restaurants have special holiday hours.
 Be ready to answer questions like: “How late will the stores be open on Christmas Eve?” or, “Which restaurants are open for brunch on New Year’s Day?”

 By anticipating any potential needs beforehand, your hotel can be better prepared for your guest’s arrival.